 In total, this is the same electricity consumption data that BC Hydro has always collected, just collected more frequently.

-Smart meters record the total aggregated electricity usage on an hourly basis; smart meters do not capture real-time usage.
+Smart meters record the total aggregated electricity usage on an hourly basis.

 Many appliances turn on and off automatically, such as your refrigerator or baseboard heater, while others constantly consume a low level of energy such as digital alarm clocks.
 Due to the automated nature of many appliances' electricity consumption, and the fact that smart meters only record total usage on an hourly basis, BC Hydro cannot identify or infer your activities within your own home.

-BC Hydro uses the collective information from all customers to effectively manage electricity resources and plan for electricity transmission systems to ensure high quality power is available to you whenever you need it.
+BC Hydro uses the collective information from all customers to manage electricity resources and to ensure high quality power is available to you whenever you need it.
 Below is a visualization of a house's consumption data BC Hydro collects over a week.

 The information collected by smart meters will be handled in accordance with British Columbia's Freedom of Information and Protection of Privacy Act – just as it is now with your existing meter.